 The following article describes how Sitefinity CMS integrates with Sitefinity .NET Core Renderer to process user requests.
-After a user requests a page on the public domain, Sitefinity .NET Core Renderer and Sitefinity CMS work together to render the HTML of page to the user, whether it is a .NET Core page or a .NET MVC, a frontend or a backend Sitefinity page.
+After a user requests a page on the public domain, Sitefinity .NET Core Renderer and Sitefinity CMS work together to render the HTML of page to the user, whether it is a .NET Core page, a .NET MVC, a .NET Web Forms, a frontend or a backend Sitefinity page.

 The following flowchart illustrates the page request handling process: